looker-open-source/extension-examples/react/javascript/demo-external-api/README.md

 The process above describes how to run the extension for development.
 Once you're done developing and ready to deploy, the production version of the extension may be deployed as follows:

-1. In the extension project directory build the extension by running `yarn build`.
+1. In the extension project directory build the extension by running `npm run build`.
 2. Drag and drop the generated `dist/bundle.js` file into the Looker project interface
 3. Modify the `manifest.lkml` to use `file` instead of `url`.